 What do my results mean?

-- Asymptomatic bacteruria: If you have no symptoms and bacteria are found in the urine.
+- Asymptomatic bacteriuria: Where you have no symptoms and bacteria are found in your urine.

-- Cystitis or UTI: If bacteria is found in the urine and you have lower urinary tract symptoms.
+- Cystitis or UTI: Where bacteria are found in your urine and you have lower urinary tract symptoms.

 Your doctor will discuss your results and the appropriate treatment for your situation with you.